urakubo/Dojo-standalone/Workflows.md

 13. Generate the Dojo style files by clicking the "OK" button.
 The software Dojo will be launched after the file generation (**Fig. 4a**).

-14. Inspect successsful segmentaion visually by manipulating the bottom slice bar (**Fig. 4b**), top Zoom bar (**Fig. 4c**), and top Opacity bar (**Fig. 4d**).
+14. Inspect successsful segmentaion visually through manipulating the bottom slice bar (**Fig. 4b**), top Zoom bar (**Fig. 4c**), and top Opacity bar (**Fig. 4d**).

 15. Correct errorous segmentation by entering the mode "Adjust".
 Click an icon whose shape has a fused two areas (**Fig. 4e**).
-In the adjust mode, users can fill void by dragging circled .、Adjustモードにしてください。欠損がある部分に向かってカーソル円(+/-で拡縮)をドラッグすると欠損を埋めることができます。欠損を埋めたのち、Tabボタンを押して変更反映してください。Escボタンを押すとキャンセルになります。また、消しゴムをクリックしたのち(**Fig. 4f**）、余分な部分をドラッグして余分な部分を削ってください。Tabボタンで消去を反映し、Escボタンでキャンセルします。
+In the adjust mode, users can fill voids by dragging the circled cursor from a filled area.
+The +/- keys change its radius.
+Press the Tab key to verify the change, or the Esc key to cancel the change.
+Users can erase unnecessary areas by dragging the circled cursor after clicking the eraser icon (**Fig. 4f**).

-16. 十分に校正ができたら、セグメンテーションを保存してください。また、UNI-EM上端のドロップダウンメニューより Dojo → Export Segmentation を選択することにより、校正したセグメンテーションファイルをpng/tiff形式で保存することができます。
+16. Save segmentation after the proofreading.
+Users can also export the segmentation by selecting "Dojo → Export Segmentation" from the UNI-EM dropdown menu.
+The export file stye is sequential png/tiff images.

-17. UNI-EM上端のドロップダウンメニューより Annotator → Open を選択して3D Annotatorを開いてください。セグメンテーションしたミトコンドリアの3次元形状の視覚化・保存、名前づけ（アノテーション）、Markerの設置ができます(**Fig. 4g**)。詳細な使い方は[使い方：3D Annotator](README.ja.md#3D-Annotator)をご覧ください。
+17. Select "Annotator → Open" from the UNI-EM dropdown menu to launch the 3D Annotator.
+Users can visually inspect the 3D shapes of target objects, save the 3D images, annotate them, and locate markers (**Fig. 4g**).
+Refer [3D Annotator](README.md#3D-Annotator) for detail.

 <p align="center">
   <img src="https://github.com/urakubo/Dojo-standalone/blob/main0.3/Images/Proof_Annotation.png" alt="Proofreader Dojo and 3D Annotator" width="1000">